-While a balcony is often a great space for enjoying the outdoors, it sometimes needs upgrading, especially from above.
-This is where a balcony cover comes in.
+While a balcony is often a great space for enjoying the outdoors, it sometimes needs upgrading, especially in terms of shade.
+This is where a balcony shade comes in.

-In this article, we’ll go over the main types of balcony covers and how to pick the right balcony cover for your needs.
+In this article, we’ll go over the main types of balcony shades and how to pick the right one for your needs.

-Balcony covers for apartments are often used to improve privacy in your outdoor area.
+Balcony shades are often used to improve privacy in outdoor areas.
 For example, if you have a first-floor apartment, you might not want all of your neighbors looking down at you as you enjoy your outdoor space.

-A balcony cover can help to protect your outdoor space from bad weather.
+A balcony shade can also help to protect your outdoor space from bad weather.
 After all, there’s no reason a bit of rain should stop you from sitting outdoors.

-If this is your need, ensure the balcony cover is waterproof.
+If this is one of your needs, ensure that the shade is waterproof.
 Some will help block out wind, too, but it depends on the solution that you choose.